h0lyl337/Drakaina-Botnet/README.md

 Watchdog will hide it's self from Taskmanager and removes it'self from startup folder, until Taskmanager is closed.

-Watchdog will kill the payload process from running if TaskManager is open.
+Watchdog will kill the payload process from running if TaskManager is open, and temporaly remove payload from file system untile Taskmanager is closed.